amaralvin7/invPOC/README.md

 ```

 ## Usage
-The primary purpose of this release is to allow any user to replicate the results found in Amaral et al. (*Elementa*, 2022) and Amaral et al. (*GBC*, in review).
+The primary purpose of this release is to allow any user to replicate the results found in Amaral et al. (*Elementa*, 2022) and Amaral et al. (*GBC*, 2024).

 ### Amaral et al. (*Elementa*, 2022)